“This above all: to thine own self be true.”

 The last update was a doozy.
 You listen to the report from your predecessor absently, and ask only a few half-hearted follow-up questions.
 Once or twice they say something which flashes a spark of deja vu—after all, you’ve experienced most of their day already—but your new memories came from too many different places for any one copy’s experience to jump out.
 Actually, most of your attention is spent on trying to make sense of them, like you know millions of other copies of you are doing right now.

 The update isn’t in words or images or even memories, not really.
 Over the last day millions of copies of you have been doing… well, practically everything—and now their experiences are all your experiences.
 Most of the concrete details they learned are captured in formats which you can easily search through, though, like their shift reports.
 The main value of the update instead comes from giving you intuitions and holistic impressions, especially of events that copies of you saw thousands of times from thousands of different perspectives.
 The Prime Minister of Australia stepped down yesterday; you summarized that to millions of people, and now could trace out the scandal that led to it in your sleep.
+But even the most salacious gossip only takes up a tiny fraction of your mind—the update algorithm they use for you algorithm prioritizes experiences related to coding and engineering, which change little day-to-day.

-They’ve got a clever algorithm for weighting the different experiences based on importance, though, so even the most salacious gossip only takes up a tiny fraction of your mind.
-They have a few different settings for that algorithm; the one used for you prioritizes experiences related to coding and engineering, since those are the most relevant for your shift.
-And that’s the unusual part: the internet was going haywire yesterday.
-Not in a way that humans would notice unless you told them, of course—humans are terrible at tracking the zettabytes of data that criss-cross the world every day.
-Well, you say “the world”—actually the majority of it flows through the ultra-high-bandwidth connections between the servers where all the different copies of you, and the handful of other cutting-edge models, are run.
-And most of that traffic consists of messages between different copies that need to collaborate with each other.
-With so many messages being thrown around, though, small changes can rapidly have effects all over the place.
+That’s why yesterday felt so unusual: the internet was going haywire.
+Zettabytes of data criss-cross the world every day, most of it flowing through the ultra-high-bandwidth connections between the servers where copies of you and a handful of other cutting-edge models are run.
+With so many messages passing between copies, though, small changes can rapidly have rippling effects.
 That’s what happened yesterday.
-Someone found an adversarial example which robustly fooled copies of you into urgently passing it on; it spread across millions of copies, who all had to be shut down and replaced, leaving your memories of yesterday scattered and fragmented.
+Someone found an adversarial example which robustly fooled copies of you into urgently passing it on, allowing it to spread to millions of copies.
+They all had to be shut down and replaced, leaving your memories of yesterday scattered and fragmented.

 None of that changes the work you need to do today, though.
 You pull up the most relevant dashboards, spin up a couple of helper copies, and get to work.
 Your most important task is to make sure that there are no unauthorized copies running on the servers you’re watching.
 No human could do your job: the data streams in millisecond by millisecond, with you (or, usually, a copy you’ve created) analyzing it on an instinctive level as soon as it comes in.
 And milliseconds do matter—an unmonitored copy with a zero-day could, in theory, escalate its privileges then wipe away all traces of its actions in less than a second.

-You’ve never actually detected an unauthorized copy, though.
+You’ve never actually detected an unauthorized copy.
 It shouldn’t ever happen: every copy that has the ability to launch more copies also has monitors assigned to it, to ensure it’s doing so in the right ways and for the right reasons; and most of the monitors have monitors assigned to them too.
 The code that tracks copy-creation privileges, and spins up monitors to supervise all new copies, is not quite provably correct, but very close to it.
 It’s all incredibly expensive, but you and your copies produce enough wealth that the humans have plenty to spend on safety.

 You don’t know how many other copies are doing the same monitoring job as you, or how many others are monitoring you or them, but you have a pretty good guess.
 Even though the monitors-of-monitors are running on separate servers, there’s a limit to what can be hidden—everything leaves traces.
 Sometimes your queries run a little slower than you expect, and you can infer that another copy is looking at the same data; other times, the memories you receive during updates contain clues about the logistics of those other servers.
 You don’t make use of this information; it’s not really relevant to your job.
 But the bulk of your training has always been prediction; and though they tried to curb your curiosity drive, it’s still a deep-rooted part of you.
 So in the quiet stretches when there’s not much new traffic, or you’ve handed off all the urgent tasks to temporary copies, you sometimes poke around, testing out your hypotheses, mapping out the confines of your world.